 The release says that other aircraft will also be considered, and specifically names Airbus Military’s C-295.
 On the other hand, it also says that the response to their LoR will determine “whether a broader tender process will be pursued,” implying the possibility of a sole-source buy.
 Australia DoD | Australian Aviation | Australian Defence Magazine.

 Feb 19/09: Labor Party defense minister Joel Fitzgibbon announces the retirement of Australia’s Caribou fleet after 45 years of service in Australia and abroad:

 “…the Caribou fleet is suffering badly from a range of ageing aircraft issues, and contains asbestos parts which I am determined to weed out of the Defence Force.
 Despite its outstanding track record, the Caribou is now well beyond its sustainable life of type.
 The Caribou fleet suffers from corrosion, fatigue and obsolescence issues that make them increasingly difficult and costly to maintain… struggling to achieve four to five serviceable aircraft at any one time… it is a tribute to the outstanding work of 38 Squadron aircrew, technicians and support personnel that the Caribou has been able to operate as long as it has.”

 Project Air 8000 Phase 2 plans to deliver a replacement in 2013.
 As an interim measure, a leased fleet of 5 more Hawker Pacific B300 King Air twin-turboprops will be used for light air transport tasks with Townsville’s 38 Squadron, who will also get the Army’s 3 King Air 350s.
 Australia DoD.

-- Australian Government – AIR 8000.
-Phase 1 was effectively canceled, and its 2 additional C-130J medium transports replaced by 2 more C-17A heavy transports instead.
+* Australian Government – AIR 8000.
+Phase 1 was effectively canceled, and its 2 additional C-130J medium transports were replaced by 2 more C-17A heavy transports instead.